YosysHQ/picorv32/picosoc/README.md

 Reading from the UART Send/Recv Data Register will return the last received byte, or -1 (all 32 bits set) when the receive buffer is empty.

+The UART Clock Divider Register must be set to the system clock freuqency divided by the baud rate.

-The example design (hx8kdemo.v) and generic test bench (testbench.v) have 32 GPIO pins mapped to the 32 bit word at address 0x03000000.
+The example design (hx8kdemo.v) has the 8 LEDs on the iCE40-HX8K Breakout Board mapped to the low byte of the 32 bit word at address 0x03000000.

 ### SPI Flash Controller Config Register: